cs544-wisc/s24/p5/README.md

 table into a new dataframe `df`.
 Cast the `approval`, `income` and `interest_rate` columns to `double` type and fill missing values of all features and label columns by 0.0.

+**Important:** To make the results reproducible, we emphasize keeping the order of columns as follows: `"loan_amount", "income", "interest_rate", "approval".`

 Then split `df` as follows: